Elevation: 8,905 ft

 This peak is not in the book.
 Published July 2019

 Phelan Mountain is located between Williams Creek Summit and Baldy on the Salmon River Ridge.
-It is an attractive peak with huge meadows on its eastern slopes.
-While much of the upper slopes are covered with forest the summit is a large rocky expanse with exceptional views to the south and west.
+It is an attractive peak with huge meadows on its East Slopes.
+While much of the upper slopes are covered with forest, the summit is a large rocky expanse with exceptional views to the south and west.
 USGS Leesburg

-[See (H)(1) and (2) page 142 updated here] Drive south from Salmon and the junction of US-93/ID-28 on US-93 for 4.9 miles.
+See [(H)(1) and (2) on Page 142] updated here.
+Drive south from Salmon and the junction of US-93/ID-28 on US-93 for 4.9 miles.
 Turn west, cross the Salmon River and follow FS-021 for 13.0 steep miles to Williams Creek Summit.
-This road is paved at first and then a well maintained, gravel road that is plowed in the winter.
-From Williams Creek Summit turn north onto the Salmon River Mountain Ridge Road, FS-020.
-The ridge road is a rough, occasionally maintained road with its share of rough spots.
-Follow FS-20 north for roughly 3.0 miles where the road crosses the peak’s eastern slopes.
+This road is paved at first and is then a well-maintained, gravel road that is plowed in Winter.
+From Williams Creek Summit turn north onto the Salmon River Mountain Ridge Road/FS-020.
+The ridge road is an occasionally-maintained road with its share of rough spots.
+Follow FS-020 north for roughly 3.0 miles, where the road crosses the peak’s East Slopes.

-The summit can be easily reached from FS-20.
-I started from the point where a 4WD road left FS-20 because it was a good parking spot.
-My round trip was 1.0 miles with 267 feet of gain.
+The summit can be easily reached from FS-020.
+I started from the point where a 4WD road leaves FS-020 because it was a good parking spot.
+My round trip stats: 1.0 mile with 267 feet of elevation gain.